nanoframework/nf-interpreter/targets/Nordic/ardesco/README.md

 This hardware uses a proprietary bootloader.

-## Building nanoCLR for the Ardesco

-Follow the instructions in the Nordic directory for installing the Nordic Connect SDK.
-This must be done manually before building.

-The instructions in the Nordic directory provide the generic instructions for building.
-Specifically for this target, type:
-    cmake --preset Nordic_Ardesco
-    cmake –build --preset Nordic_Ardesco

-The resulting binary named merged.hex will be located in the build directory under
-    .\build\targets\Nordic\Ardesco\zephyr
-as in
-    .\build\targets\Nordic\Ardesco\zephyr\merged.hex

 ## Flashing nanoCLR

 The Ardesco requires external JTAG debugging hardware to flash.
-The Ardesco Combi as a stanard 10 pin debuging connector labeled "CORTEX".
+The Ardesco Combi as a standard 10 pin debugging connector labelled "CORTEX".